O JARGON BUSTER

 - MVOC

 - Miami Valley Orienteering Club.
-Nothing to do with Mole
+Nothing to do with

-Valley, or even Miami in Florida, this club is based in Ohio, USA.
-Web site.
+Mole Valley, or even Miami in Florida, this club is

 - M10, M12, M21, M70, etc